-Dry embossing is yet another easy technique for you to acheive on your cards and the resutls can be really amazing.
+Dry embossing is yet another easy technique for you to achieve on your cards and the results can be really amazing.

 This effect is created by making an impression into the card with a ball tool, as opposed to raising the image with embossing powders as is done with heat embossing.

 Look around and you will see that there are many examples of the technique in every day objects.

 Leather belts, shoes, toilet paper, paper napkins, biscuit tins and many other objects are all examples of Embossing

 It can be done using a stencil and an embossing tool to create the indent into the card or paper.